 Investment banking is one of the most complicated professions out there.

 There are lots of securities to be worked on and types of deals to be understood.
-That's why every investment banker should every day take time in improving their financial knowledge.
+That's why the role of investment banker is to take time in improving their financial knowledge every day.

 Investment bankers do a lot prettily:

 There are different pitch books available:

 For Management Presentations or Bank Overviews:

 From JP Morgan: